clearclaw/18xx_1820/README.md

 player -- I do -- but you may find players "borrowing" each other's companies now and then as the company rush gets really going.

+If you follow that pattern you'll need a total of 520 tooken bits:

+  - 280 for 20 10-share public companies.
+  - 200 for 10 50-share companies.
+  - 40 for British Rail.

 For a 10-share company you'll need to print two copies of the public certificates file for that company (as there are 9 certificates per page).
 For a 50-share company you'll need to print 6 copies of that